Assimila/wpl-notebooks/readme.md

+# WorldPeatland Notebooks

-Notebooks for the WorldPeatland project.
+This repository contains Jupyter notebooks for the WorldPeatland project in the `notebooks/` directory.

+It also contains a [Panel](https://panel.holoviz.org/) application in the `app/` directory, which serves as the dashboard for the project.
+Deployment instructions are in the `deployment/` directory.

+The `utils/` directory contains utility functions used by the notebooks and the app.

 ## Prerequisites